abhilashkrishnan/berlin-framework/README.md

 Your development pipeline will be able to `mix-and-match` and be `flexible` enough to choose the programming language which matters the most for a specific task or `faster-time-to-market`.
 Berlin Framework will `automagically` inject the dependencies and provide you unmatched integration and interoperability across the code written in multiple programming languages.
 Sounds exciting?

-We certainly plan to take web application development to the `next level` and be `enterprise ready`!

 ## Under the hood
 Berlin Framework will harness the power and scalability of Java Virtual Machine (JVM).
 The code written in the supported languages will be compiled to Java bytecode.